Get a free, no obligation personal loan quote with rates as low as 9.90%

 • Low risk.
 The diversification and low volatility of money market funds make them a relatively low-risk investment.

 • Low investment requirement.
-Unlike other types of investments — like real estate — money market fund investing does not require a massive upfront investment of capital.
+Unlike other types of investments — like real estate — money market fund investing does not typically require a massive upfront investment of capital.

 • Better returns than a savings account.
 Both money market funds and high-interest savings accounts are safe ways to invest your money, but the former offers a much higher potential for returns.